 Xylitol has 40% fewer calories than "normal" table sugar.

-Xylitol contains 75% less carbohydrates compared to "normal" table sugar.
-On nutrition panels, Xylitol can have 75% of its content classed as “unavailable carbohydrate”.
+Xylitol contains the same amount of carbohydrates as "normal" table sugar.
+On some nutrition panels however, Xylitol is shown to have 75% fewer carbohydrates as sugar since its content can be classed as “unavailable carbohydrates”.
 This is because most of the Xylitol eaten passes through to the lower intestine and is not converted to glucose.
-Therefore only one quarter of the weight of Xylitol can be counted as carbohydrate, although some nutrition panels often subtract sugar alcohols, in this case Xylitol, completely from the carbohydrate count.
+Therefore only one quarter of the weight of Xylitol can be counted as carbohydrate.
+Some nutrition panels subtract sugar alcohols completely from the carbohydrate count.
+For the sake of complete transparency we include the full potential amount of carbohydrates on out nutrition panels.

 Yes, our Naturally Sweet products are of the highest possible quality and are all GMO free.
 This may not be the case with other inferior brands.